-Long-distance and overnight travel includes domestic trips more than 200 miles from campus or with an overnight stay (not including Bjorklunden).
+DOMESTIC TRAVEL is any trip within the U.S. that is more than 200 miles from campus or includes an overnight stay (not including Björklunden).
 These require prior approval from the Associate Dean of the Faculty or Associate Dean of the Conservatory, and required travel forms must be collected by the trip leader or administrative assistant and submitted at least one week before departure.

 Group travel must have a faculty/staff trip leader or sponsor if the students are traveling on their own.
 The trip leader/sponsor should follow the procedures below, with help from building administrative assistants for reserving vehicles and collecting fees and travel paperwork.
 The trip leader/sponsor is responsible for ensuring that all university travel requirements and restrictions are met; failure to do so may result in cancellation of the trip.